Will Walking on a Torn Meniscus Make It Worse?

 - Cold Packs After exercising

-During the early stage after tearing your meniscus, you might experience swelling or inflammation around knees.
-The focus should be on reducing the swelling and regaining the muscle strength.
-Hence after walking or exercising to try to regain the muscle strength, it’s recommended to apply cold packs around knees to reduce swelling and inflammation.
+During the early stage after tearing your meniscus, you might experience swelling or inflammation around the knees.
+The focus should be on reducing the swelling and regaining muscle strength.
+Hence after walking or exercising to regain the muscle strength, it’s recommended to apply cold packs around knees to reduce swelling and inflammation.
 Icing can also reduce pain and swelling if done for 15 minutes after the exercise.

 The Takeaway - Should I Walk with a Torn Meniscus?

-Torn meniscus can be a challenge for walking but it’s important to strengthen your muscle in the front and back of the thigh, calf and hip.
+A torn meniscus can be a challenge for walking but it’s important to strengthen your muscle in the front and back of the thigh, calf and hip.
 Although most torn meniscus cannot heal due to the limited blood supply in our knee cartilage.
 But by doing suitable exercises can help to reduce stiffness and inflammation.
 Our knee joints mainly consist of cartilage and bone.
-Since cartilage does not have enough blood supply to nourish it and joint fluid plays a vital role for the nutrition in cartilage.
-You may experience that knees are sore and stiff after you wake up in morning.
+Since cartilage does not have enough blood supply to nourish it, joint fluid plays a vital role for the nutrition in cartilage.
+You may experience that knees are sore and stiff after you wake up in the morning.
 The reason is that movements are essential to produce joint fluid to nourish your knee cartilage.

 Hence, walking or any low-impact exercises are important to help you build muscle, maintain your joints functional during torn meniscus rehabilitation.
-Additionally, certain weight-bearing exercises such as walking can also help to increase blood circulation in your legs and knees.
+Additionally, some weight-bearing exercises such as walking can also help to increase blood circulation in your legs and knees.
 Research has shown that even slowly increases the amount of time you walk each day can reveal the benefits during torn meniscus recovery.